 Each of these symptoms or behaviours may complicate the clinical picture.
 There may be many factors that create pain and cause it to reoccur.

 Patients have a critically important role to play.
-While dentists and other oral health care practitioners may recommend and provide long-term care plans, patients must be informed of, and assume responsibility for, their part in their own care.
-In particular, patients must change or reduce lifestyle risk factors that contribute to TMDs and treatment failure.
-For example, patients may need to:
+While dentists and other oral health care practitioners may recommend and provide long-term care plans, patients must be informed of their part in their own care.